Baptists in the United States: 20th century

-The growth of the Black Baptist convention
+Growth of the Black Baptist convention

 In 1906, the National Baptist Convention, USA had 2,261,607 members, representing 61.4% of all Black churchgoers in the country.
 By 1916, that number had grown to 2,938,579, a membership larger than either the Northern or Southern Baptist conventions had at the time.
+According to a census published by the Baptist World Alliance in 2023, it self-reported a total of 21,145 churches and 8,415,100 members, although the Association of Religion Data Archives reported a membership of 1,567,741 in 2020.

 Organization

-Though each Baptist church is autonomous, Baptists have traditionally organized into associations of like-minded churches for mutual edification, consultation, and ministerial support.
+Although modern Baptist local churches are independent, Baptists have traditionally organized themselves in a structure of regional associations, with their assemblies, and a general assembly for collective edification, order, consultation, and ministerial support.
 The constituency of these associations is based on geographical and doctrinal criteria.
 Many such associations of Baptist churches have developed in the United States since Baptists first came to the continent.

-Until the early 19th century these Baptist associations tended to center on a local or regional area where the constituent churches could conveniently meet.
-However, beginning with the spread of the Philadelphia Baptist Association beyond its original bounds and the rise of the modern missions movement, Baptists began to move towards developing national associations.
+Until the early 19th century these Baptist regional associations tended to center on a local or small area where the constituent churches could conveniently assemble.
+However, beginning with the spread of the Philadelphia Baptist Association beyond its original bounds and the rise of the modern missions movement, Baptists began to move towards developing state-wide and nation-wide body.

-The first national association was the Triennial Convention, founded in the early 19th century, which met every three years.
-The Triennial Convention was a loose organization with the purpose of raising funds for various independent benevolent, educational and mission societies.
+The first national body was the Triennial Convention, founded in the early 19th century, which assembled every three years in Philadelphia.
+The Triennial Convention was a loose organization with the purpose of raising funds for its autonomous societies with specific focus, such as women, education, missions etc.)

-Over the years, other nationwide Baptist associations have originated as divisions from these two major groups.
-There are a few smaller associations that have never identified with any of the national organizations, as well as many Independent Baptist churches that are not part of any organization, local or national.
+Over the years, other national bodies have originated as schisms from the Triennial Convention.
+There are a few smaller associations that have never identified with any of the national organizations, as well as many Independent Baptist churches that are not part of any type of organization.

-Practices and Beliefs
+Church-state separation

-In the United States, there are some Baptist groups that support and actively attempt to maintain the separation of church and state.
-At least 14 Baptist bodies, including the Cooperative Baptist Fellowship, the Baptist General Convention of Texas, the National Baptist Convention, USA, Inc., and American Baptist Churches USA financially and ideologically support the mission of the Baptist Joint Committee for Religious Liberty.
-This organization tries to uphold the traditional Baptist principle of the separation of church and state.
+In the United States, there are some Baptist groups that support and actively attempt to maintain the separation of the church from state.
+At least 14 Baptist bodies, including the American Baptist Churches USA, Cooperative Baptist Fellowship, the Baptist General Convention of Texas, and the National Baptist Convention, USA, Inc. financially and ideologically support the mission of the Baptist Joint Committee for Religious Liberty.
+This organization tries to uphold a concept of political philosophy that many Baptists leaders have taught and defended, since Thomas Helwys.
 On the issue of school prayer, for instance, the Baptist Joint Committee argues that prayer is most pleasing to God when offered voluntarily, not when the government compels its observance.